gemc/home/b_installation.markdown

 <br/>

-### Use a browser for the graphical interface:
+### Browser graphical interface

-Set these convenience variables for the interactive (choose your own password):
+Set these convenience variables for the interactive session.
+Choose your own password:

 ```shell
 VPORTS=(-p 6080:6080 -p 5900:5900)